petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

 ## Pet Association:
 ![choose pet](/img/logo.svg)

+1. Choose Your Pet:
-1. Choose the pet you want to associate or [create a Pet Profile](/docs/petority/devices/pets#1-creating-a-pet-profile)
+    + Select the pet you want to associate with or **[create a Pet Profile](/docs/petority/devices/pets#1-creating-a-pet-profile)**.
+2. Link the Device:
-2. Link the bound Petority device to your pet to ensure their data corresponds to the device.
+    + Connect the bound Petority device to your pet to ensure their data corresponds to the device.
+3. Enjoy Petority Services:

-After association, you'll be able to see the connection status and data of your pet and device in the app.
+    After association, you'll be able to see the connection status and data of your pet and device within the app.

-By **pairing the device**, **configuring WiFi**, and **associating your pet**, you can effortlessly use the Petority system to real-time track and monitor your pet, ensuring their safety and well-being.
+By following these steps – **pairing the device**, **configuring Wi-Fi**, and **associating your pet** – you can effortlessly utilize the Petority system to **[real-time track](/docs/petority/features/live-tracking)** and **[monitor your pet](/docs/petority/features/health-monitoring)**, ensuring their safety and well-being are in the best of hands.
+Whether you're at home or away, Petority keeps you connected with your pet's needs and activities.